Ground-state phase diagram of S = 1/2 Heisenberg model on 2D square-hexagon-octagon lattice: NUMERICAL RESULTS

-Furthermore, in this 1D system, the continuous quantum phase transitions between the Haldane-like SPT phase and the other two phases are effectively captured by the Wess-Zumino-Witten (WZW) conformal field theory~\cite{moore1989classical}, which provides a framework to understand the universality class of these transitions.
+Furthermore, in this one-dimensional system, the continuous quantum phase transitions between the Haldane-like SPT phase and the other two phases are effectively captured by the Wess-Zumino-Witten conformal field theory~\cite{moore1989classical}, which provides a framework to understand the universality class of these transitions.
 The central charge $c$ is a key physical quantity in this context.
-In our DMRG calculations, we computed the entanglement entropy for varying subsystem sizes $l$ while keeping the total system size $L$ fixed.
-By fitting the calculated entanglement entropy data under periodic boundary condition to the Calabrese-Cardy formula $S=\frac{c}{3}ln\left(\frac{L}{\pi}sin\left(\frac{\pi l}{L}\right)\right)+constant$ (see Fig.~\ref{fig:FIG.4_3.} (d))~\cite{Pasquale2004, KRen2023}, and then extrapolate to $L=\infty$, we are able to determine the central charges $c=1$ in the thermodynamic limit.
+In our DMRG calculations, we computed the entanglement entropy for different subsystem sizes $l$ while keeping the total system size $L$ fixed [see Fig.~\ref{fig:FIG.5.}(d)].
+By fitting the calculated entanglement entropy data under periodic boundary conditions to the Calabrese-Cardy formula $S=\frac{c}{3}ln\left(\frac{L}{\pi}\mathrm{sin}\left(\frac{\pi l}{L}\right)\right)+\mathrm{const}$ [see Fig.~\ref{fig:FIG.4_3.} (d)]~\cite{Pasquale2004, KRen2023}, and then extrapolating to $L=\infty$, we are able to determine the central charges $c=1$ in the thermodynamic limit.